cse-sim/cse/doc/src/docs/input-structure.md

 But for many object members, CSE accepts _live expressions_ that _vary_ according to time of day, weather, zone temperatures, etc. (etc., etc., etc.!).
 Live expressions permit simulation of many relationships without special-purpose features in the language.
 Live expressions support controlling setpoints, scheduling HVAC system operation, resetting air handler supply temperature according to outdoor temperature, and other necessary and foreseen functions without dedicated language features; they will also support many unforeseen user-generated functionalities that would otherwise be unavailable.

-Additional expression flexibility is provided by the ability to access all of the input data and much of the internal data as operands in expressions (_probes_, see [this section](#probes)).
+Additional expression flexibility is provided by the ability to access all of the input data and much of the internal data as operands in expressions (_probes_, see [this section][probes]).

 As in a programming language, CSE expressions are constructed from operators and operands; unlike most programming languages, CSE determines how often an expression's operands change and automatically compute and store the value as often as necessary.

 Expressions in which all operands are known when the statement is being decoded (for example, if all values are constants) are _always_ allowed, because the input language processor immediately evaluates them and presents the value to the rest of the program in the same manner as if a single number had been entered. _Most_ members also accept expressions that can be evaluated as soon as the run's input is complete, for example expressions involving a reference to another member that has not been given yet.
 Expressions that vary during the run, say at hourly or daily intervals, are accepted by _many_ members.
-The _variability_ or maximum acceptable variation for each member is given in the descriptions in the [input data](#input-data) section, and the _variation_ of each non-constant expression component is given in its description in this section.
+The _variability_ or maximum acceptable variation for each member is given in the descriptions in the [input data][input-data] section, and the _variation_ of each non-constant expression component is given in its description in this section.

 <span class="underline">Interaction of expressions and the preprocessor</span>: Generally, they don't interact.
 The preprocessor is a text processor which completes its work by including specified files, deleting sections under false \#if's, remembering define definitions, replacing macro calls with the text of the definition, removing preprocessor directives from the text after interpreting them, etc., _then_ the resulting character stream is analyzed by the input language statement compiler.
 However, the if statement takes an integer numeric expression argument.
 This expression is similar to those described here except that it can only use constant operands, since the preprocessor must evaluate it before deciding what text to feed to the input statement statement compiler.

 ### Expression Types

-The type of value to which an expression must evaluate is specified in each member description (see the [input data](#input-data) section) or other context in which an expression can be used.
+The type of value to which an expression must evaluate is specified in each member description (see the [input data][input-data] section) or other context in which an expression can be used.
 Each expression may be a single constant or may be made up of operators and operands described in the rest of this section, so long as the result is the required type or can be converted to that type by CSE, and its variation is not too great for the context.
 The possible types are:

 ---